Ghorthalon/godot_accessibility/docs/accessible_rooms.md

 * Resize anchor:
     * NW, N, NE, E, SE, S, SW, W: When you resize a room, the room will usually be resized from it's center.
 This is problematic if you already have rooms connecting to other rooms, because they will be pulled away from the connecting room as they shrink inward.
 These anchors will let you set from which point the room will grow or shrink.
 For example, if you set the anchor to NE, then the northeast corner will stay exactly where it is, and the room will shrink inward, or grow outward, from the most northeastern point.
 Similarly, if you set this to south, then the room will grow and shrink towards the top and sides, while the southern edge remains exactly where it is.
     * Smart anchor: This will scan the room to figure out which sides are connected to sides of other surrounding spatial entities, and set the smart anchor to those.
 If you have something already built, this is usually what you want.
 This way, it will only shrink or grow the the room in the direction which does not have something on that side, while keeping the sides which do connect to something untouched.
-* Cascade: When you resize a room, this option will make sure to move every other room which is in the way as well so that the room can be resized.
+* Cascade resize: When you resize a room, this option will make sure to move every other room which is in the way as well so that the room can be resized.
 It will check any room which is connected to the current one, and every room connected to those, until no more rooms are connected.
 Then it will push everything out of the way so the resize can happen while still keeping everything connected.
 * W, H, D: If you have a room selected in the list, these 3 spin boxes will let you set the size to resize the room for.
 If you do not have a room selected, these boxes are disabled.
 * Apply changes: This will actually perform the room resize
 * Measure space at cursor: This will scan the surrounding geometry and tell you how much free space you have in any direction.